Doing big things that matter

 MATERIA’s Construction Manual – on the Ground

-MATERIA is leveraging the experience being matured on the ground through its Projects, to produce a visual construction manual that can transfer sustainable construction practices and guideline for other private and public operators.
+MATERIA is leveraging the experience being matured on the ground through its Projects, to produce a visual construction manual that can transfer sustainable construction practices and guideline for other operators and local communities.

 Building Reality USI Exhibition, Atelier Kere, Mendrisio, November 2016